1900690105/GCOEY_HackVortex/README.md

 Hackathons like HackVortex allow us to bring real change with real technology.
 We're proud of what we’ve built — and this is just the beginning. 🚀

-"Don’t just get placed.
+> _ "Don’t just get placed.
 Get prepared.
-Get empowered."
+Get empowered......"_

 ---
 > Built with ❤️ by Team GCOEY for HackVortex 2025